DreamOfTheRedChamber/leetcode/README.md

     * return boolean or specific result
 	* whether duplicates exist inside array
 * hashmap
 	* histogram-related problem, character set
+	* whether hashmap key should be case-sensitive
 * String parser related problems
     * whether the string contains space
     * how are tokens separated, using comma, slash or something else